Toby Allchurch

-Toby James Allchurch (born 1958 in Karachi) is an English former rugby union footballer.
-Allchurch represented England on the 1979 England rugby union tour of Japan, Fiji and Tonga.
+Toby James Allchurch (born 1958 in Karachi) is an English former rugby union player.

-Allchurch matriculated at Hatfield College, Durham in 1977 to read for a degree in General Arts, but was promoted to the Honours Course in Politics and Sociology.
-He graduated with a gentleman's degree in 1980.
+From Redditch, Allchurch matriculated at Hatfield College, Durham in 1977 to read for a degree in General Arts, but was promoted to the honours course in Politics and Sociology.
+He graduated in 1980.

-According to Alastair Hignell, in the aftermath of the first match against Japan, Allchurch was involved in a bar brawl after being struck on the head by an ashtray thrown by a drunken Japanese fan.
+Allchurch was selected to represent England for the 1979 tour of Japan, Fiji and Tonga.
 He was named to the bench for the second match against Japan and made his England debut as a flanker against Tonga in the final match of the tour, scoring one try.
+The match was not recognised as a full international at the time.

-Allchurch moved on from Durham to read Land Economy at Downing College, Cambridge, where he played for Cambridge University R.U.F.C. and later captained Rosslyn Park.
+After graduating from Durham, Allchurch read Land Economy at Downing College, Cambridge, where he played for Cambridge University R.U.F.C..
+He later captained Rosslyn Park.

+In 2026, Allchurch was among 47 uncapped players to be retrospectively awarded caps by the Rugby Football Union (RFU) when the eligibility criteria was altered to reflect historical matches where the "best available England men’s team" had competed against another nation’s "full or best-available" XV.
+His appearance against Tonga benefited from the revised criteria.